Skip to content

 export PATH=$ANDROID_HOME/tools:$ANDROID_HOME/platform-tools:$PATH

-If flutter doctor reports that the Android SDK is not found, this is the same type of issue as missing environment variables in other build systems — the tool cannot locate a required path because the environment is not configured.
+If flutter doctor reports that the Android SDK is not found, set ANDROID_HOME explicitly in your shell profile and re-run — the tool cannot locate a required path until the environment is configured for your specific shell (zsh on macOS, bash on Linux, PowerShell on Windows each load different profile files).
 For Java heap space errors during Android builds, see Fix: Java OutOfMemoryError for how to increase JVM memory limits.

 Still Not Working?